 1 bar (43 g) = 45 g carbohydrates, <1 g fiber, 33 g sugar

-Loving Earth and Eating Evolved all the way!
-These bars are made with high-quality cacao which is full of antioxidants, and they're sweetened with coconut sugar.
+When you check them out side by side, it's easy to see why a brand like Eating Evolved or Loving Earth would be the best choice!
+These bars are made with high-quality cacao, which is full of antioxidants, they're a good source of fiber, and for a chocolate bar, they're pretty darn low in sugar.
 It's so important to get comfortable reading through these labels so you know exactly what you're putting into your body.
 I love having healthier chocolate bars stocked in my pantry so I can grab a few squares and responsibly indulge my afternoon sweet tooth when it comes calling my name.

-A few other store-bought sweets that I love: Simple Mills chocolate chip crunchy cookies, Hail Merry caramel sea salt bites, Eating Evolved Keto Cups (no sugar!) & Coconut Butter Cups.
+A few other store-bought sweets that I love: Simple Mills chocolate chip crunchy cookies, Hu Kitchen chocolate bars (the cashew butter bar may be my fave ever!)
+Hail Merry caramel sea salt bites, & Eating Evolved Coconut Butter Cups.

 2. Go homemade!